ndagrawal/NFLogger/README.md

 Please refer [Header File Documentation] (https://github.com/ndagrawal/NFLogger/blob/master/NFLogger/NFLogger.h) to check the usage of APIs of the library.

 **Steps to build the library :**
-Select the target scheme as “NFLoggerLib” and device as “General Device” Click Run (Build and Run).
+Select the target scheme as “NFLoggerLib” and device as “General Device”
+Click Run (Build and Run).
 This will create NFLogger.framework in the project folder.

-**Steps to Integrate the library with your application : **
+**Steps to Integrate the library with your application:**
 1. Drag and drop the NFLogger.framework in the frameworks folder.
 Select Following Options :
             i.
 Check : Copy Items if needed
             ii.
 Create Groups